samabebe/samabebe/IT-Asset-Manager/README.md

 A lightweight PowerShell-based tool to manage and track IT equipment (laptops, monitors, peripherals, etc.) using a simple CSV file.
 Ideal for small IT departments or individual IT coordinators who need a quick and effective way to track assets without expensive software.

 ---
-Creates an assets.csv file to store asset data.

-Supports adding, viewing, updating, and searching assets.

-Automatically assigns unique IDs (e.g., AST-0001).

-Generates report.csv with “In Use” assets and usage summaries.

 ## Features

 - View all tracked IT assets